 By Frank Rotering | February 1, 2018

-In my last post I said that climate scientists have done an admirable job of researching the environmental problems resulting from excess greenhouse gases (GHGs), but that they have failed to guide society towards rational solutions.
+Climate scientists have done an admirable job of researching the environmental problems resulting from excess greenhouse gases (GHGs), but they have failed to guide society towards rational solutions.
 Here I address the IPCC‘s central role in this failure.
-My claim is that the distortions of climate science are rooted in the IPCC’s ecocidal strategy: to bend the emissions curve to zero rather than the concentrations curve to a safe level.
+My claim is that the distortions of climate science are rooted in the organization’s ecocidal strategy: to bend the emissions curve to zero rather than the concentrations curve to a safe level.

 Understanding this strategy and how it came about requires some basic knowledge about the history of both the IPCC and the UNFCCC (UN Framework Convention on Climate Change).
 The latter is the agreement that underpins the international negotiations to address global warming.
 Let me do a quick run-through and then discuss some important details.